integrated-ethics/web/content/labs/analogies-code-plagiarism.md

 -   What is an analogy?

--   For what are analogies useful?
+-   How can analogies be useful?

 -   Provide students with a scenario and ask them to identify the ethical dilemma along with a non-technical analogy that helps to